 With a proper lock on the kennel door, this shouldn’t be an issue.
 Are you using a homemade kennel, by chance?
 Either way, that’s your first step… secure the kennel shut.

-Housetraining Tips To Stop Dogs From Peeing In The House
+2 Ways To Stop A Dog From Peeing In The House

 This can be quite frustrating in the early days, because you’ll be wrong half the time.
 And, it consumes a lot of your time when you have to keep your eyes glued on your dog every minute of the day.

 As for the timing of “after every meal”, we always took our puppies out 20 minutes after they ate.
-Any less than that, and they didn’t have to go yet.
-Any longer than that, and we’d waited too long — they usually went in the house.
+Any less than that, and they didn’t have to go to the bathroom yet.
+Any longer than that, and we’d quickly discover that we waited too long (they usually went in the house).
 But your dog may be on the 10-minute or 15-minute timeframe after eating… you’ll figure this out right away.

 Every single time your dog squats, pees, or even looks like she is attempting to relieve herself outside, you should give her tons of praise.
 This includes lots of high-pitched praise, puppy-talk, and smiles.
 Your dog picks up on these things.